bmhayward/Transcode/README.md

 3. Click `Open DVD disc` icon
 4. Uncheck the title(s) **NOT** to rip
 5. Provide a name for the checked title(s)
+6. Start non-primary title names with a ^ for later review
 6. Click `Save selected titles`
 7. Goto Step 1